stivale/stivale/STIVALE2.md

                                  // address is pushed onto the stack) and execution
                                  // is handed off.
                                  // The CPU state will be the same as described
-                                 // in kernel entry machine state, with the exception
+                                 // in "kernel entry machine state", with the exception
                                  // of ESP/RSP and RDI/stack arg being set up as
                                  // above.
                                  // goto_address is an unused field for the